 In February 2017, the Company issued in a private offering \$115 million aggregate principal amount convertible notes due August 2022 (the "2022 Convertible Notes" and, together with the 2019 Convertible Notes, the "Convertible Notes").
 The 2022 Convertible Notes were issued in a private placement only to qualified institutional buyers pursuant to Rule 144A under the Securities Act.
 The 2022 Convertible Notes are unsecured, and bear interest at a rate of 4.50% per year, payable semiannually.
 The 2022 Convertible Notes will mature on August 1, 2022.
 In certain circumstances, the 2022 Convertible Notes will be convertible into cash, shares of the Company's common stock or a combination of cash and shares of the Company's common stock, at the Company's election, at an initial conversion rate of 46.8516 shares of common stock per \$1,000 principal amount of 2022 Convertible Notes, which is equivalent to an initial conversion price of approximately \$21.34 per share of the Company's common stock, subject to customary anti-dilution adjustments.
-As of December 31, 2020, the estimated adjusted conversion price was approximately \$19.80 per share of common stock.
+As of December 31, 2021, the estimated adjusted conversion price was approximately \$18.07 per share of common stock.
 The sale of the 2022 Convertible Notes generated net proceeds of approximately \$111.2 million.
 The Company used the net proceeds of the offering to pay down debt under the Revolving Credit Facility.
-In connection with the offering of 2022 Convertible

-Notes, the Company has entered into an interest rate swap to continue to align the interest rates of its liabilities with its investment portfolio, which consists of predominately floating rate loans.
+In connection with the offering of 2022 Convertible Notes, the Company entered into an interest rate swap to align the interest rates of its liabilities with its investment portfolio, which consists of predominately floating rate loans.
+The notional amount of the interest rate swap is \$115.0 million, which matures on August 1, 2022, matching the maturity date of the 2022 Convertible Notes.
 As a result of the swap, the Company's effective interest rate on the original issuance of 2022 Convertible Notes is three-month LIBOR plus 2.37%.
 See Note 5 for further information related to the Company's interest rate swaps.

 In June 2018, the Company issued an additional \$57.5 million aggregate principal amount of 2022 Convertible Notes.
 The additional 2022 Convertible Notes were issued with identical terms, and are fungible with and are part of a single series with the previously outstanding \$115 million aggregate principal amount of the Company's existing 2022 Convertible Notes issued in February 2017.
-In connection with the reopening of the 2022 Convertible Notes, the Company entered into interest rate swaps to continue to align the interest rates of its liabilities with its investment portfolio, which consists of predominantly floating rate loans.
+In connection with the reopening of the 2022 Convertible Notes, the Company entered into interest rate swaps to align the interest rates of its liabilities with its investment portfolio, which consists of predominately floating rate loans.
+The notional amount of the two interest rates swaps is \$50.0 million and \$7.5 million, each of which matures on August 1, 2022, matching the maturity date of the 2022 Convertible Notes.
 As a result of the additional swaps, the Company's effective interest rate on the additional 2022 Convertible Notes is approximately three-month LIBOR plus 1.60%.
 See Note 5 for further information related to the Company's interest rate swaps.